DanieleDellagiacoma/introsde-2016-assignment-1/README.md

 System.setProperty("javax.xml.bind.context.factory", "org.eclipse.persistence.jaxb.JAXBContextFactory");
   ```

 On the other hand, the **XMLUnMarshaller** create an JAXB context and the UnMarshaller object using the context.
 After that, it uses **people.xsd** schema to validate subsequent unmarshal operations.
-Now, it can use a People element to get the value of each person in the file **people.xml**.

 ```java
 // Create a JaxBContext